For UK bookings and info conact Nick Gibbs:

 engaging on-stage banter, and an energized stage performance is guaranteed.

 In the words of Banbury Folk Festival "One of the most exciting acts to grace the stage"!

-"Smokey Joe" is FolkLaw’s third studio album, released in the Summer of 2016 and the 4 year wait has been worth it!
+"Smokey Joe" is FolkLaw’s third studio album, released in the Summer of 2016.
 Released on

 Fiddle of 8 Records, "Smokey Joe" is lighter than FolkLaw's previous albums, with less anger at the world and a real passion for life in the lyrics.
 The social reflection is still there but much more subtle than previous releases

-and it's a feel-good album through and through, being described as "Stylish passionate folk rock" by R2 and "a milestone of folk music" by FolkWords magazine.
+and it's a feel-good album through and through, being described as "Stylish passionate folk rock" by R2, "Outstanding and Evocative" by FATEA, and "a milestone of folk music" by FolkWords magazine.

 "The Tales That They Tell" (2012) was FolkLaw's second studio album

 - an ascerbic politically commentary which held no punches, and cutting fiddle riffs to match